 - Robert S. Kapito, founder and president, BlackRock (world’s largest asset manager)

 - Vivek Kulkarni, founder, and MD, Brickwork Ratings

 Other MBA programs you should consider

-Following are some other schools that are a close match to Wharton in terms of GMAT and GPA, age and work experience.
+The following are some other schools that are a close match to Wharton in terms of GMAT and GPA, age, and work experience.
 We have listed the programs by stretch, match, and safety.
 Note that these options are presented on the basis of the schools’ brand image and ranking status as a general yardstick.